Guide School 2025

 Attendance

 Students are expected to attend classes daily for the full time allotted.
 Excused absences are allowed if scheduled and approved in advance and the class work is made up.
-Three unexcused absences will result in a dismissal from the school.
+Three unexcused absences will result in a dismissal from the program.
+No refunds.

 Standards of Progress

 Grading is based on guiding, packing, outdoor skills, horsemanship, along with attitude and quizzes.
-In order to be eligible for job placement a student must earn a C – Average.
-There is a one-time job placement service provided by Middle Fork Outfitters available to graduating students.
+In order to be eligible for referral for job placement a student must earn a C – Average.
+Students can expect routine meetings to go over skills that are developing well, also skills that need to be practiced and worked on.

 A – Excellent